pass-the-salt/pass-the-salt.github.io/content/english/speakers/_index.md

 # Speakers dinner

-On Tuesday July 1 evening, we will have a lunch with all the speakers who have accepted to come and the org team.<br><br>
+On Tuesday July 1 evening, we will have a dinner with all the speakers who have accepted to come and the org team.<br><br>
 It will be held at :
 - Location will be updated during May
 - Maps: to come